 Fowler Drew fees

 We charge flat fees for financial planning and ad hoc advice.
-We charge asset-based fees for discretionary management, at a very competitive level in our target market.
+We charge asset-based fees for portfolio management, at a very competitive level in our target market.
 We show the schedule here.
 Other pages under Fees will allow you to estimate your own all-in costs if moving to Fowler Drew and to assess the value for money we offer.

 - The virtue of simplicity and clarity

 - Minimising conflicts of interest arising from different charging methods

 - For equity and transparency: a consistent fee basis between ALL clients

 We believe these are best met by varying the basis of charges by service element:

 - Flat fees for initial planning, independent of size